our story

 about elise

-Elise Schuster, MPH (they/them), is a sexuality educator with 15 years of experience in youth development and sexual health education.
-Elise has a masters in public health from Columbia University with a specialization in sexuality and health and began their work in public health at Physicians for Reproductive Health, training doctors to provide adolescent-friendly reproductive health care.
-Elise also spent many years teaching workshops at Babeland and having thousands of one-on-one educational pleasure-based sexual health conversations.
+Elise Schuster, MPH (they/them), is a health educator with 15 years of experience in youth development and health education.
+Elise has a masters in public health from Columbia University and began their work in public health at Physicians for Reproductive Health, training doctors to provide adolescent-friendly reproductive health care.
+Elise also spent many years teaching workshops at Babeland and having thousands of one-on-one educational health conversations.

-Elise is a skilled trainer, facilitator and consultant who helps companies and organizations become more LGBTQ-friendly.
-Elise is featured as an entrepreneur in the award-winning book Leapfrog, is a Roddenberry Foundation Fellow, and an Ashoka Fellow, and served as an adviser and contributor on gender and sexuality for The Social Justice Dictionary.
+Elise is a skilled trainer, facilitator and consultant who helps companies and organizations become safe spaces for everyone.
+Elise is featured as an entrepreneur in the award-winning book Leapfrog, is a Roddenberry Foundation Fellow, and an Ashoka Fellow.

 about francisco

-Francisco Ramírez (they/he) holds a Master of Public Health (concentration in sexuality & health) from Columbia University's Mailman School of Public Health where he was named a Rosenfield Scholar in Sexual and Reproductive Health.
+Francisco Ramírez (they/he) holds a Master of Public Health from Columbia University's Mailman School of Public Health where he was named a Rosenfield Scholar.

-For 20 years, Francisco has dedicated his career to responding to the sexual health and public health needs of diverse communities worldwide.
-He has led multi-lingual training, education and research efforts for organizations including: the United Nations (UNICEF, UNAIDS, UNFPA, UN Department of Peacekeeping Operations), MTV, Planned Parenthood, Durex, Hetrick-Martin Institute, Albert Einstein College of Medicine, New York Academy of Medicine, and the NAACP.
+For 20 years, Francisco has dedicated his career to responding to the public health needs of communities worldwide.
+He has led multi-lingual training, education and research efforts for organizations including: the United Nations (UNICEF, UNAIDS, UNFPA, UN Department of Peacekeeping Operations), MTV, Durex, Hetrick-Martin Institute, Albert Einstein College of Medicine, New York Academy of Medicine, and the NAACP.

 meet our board